stubfx/Arma3-BDL-Functions/README.md

-# BDL Arma 3 scripts
+# Welcome!
-Free Arma 3 functions for everyone!
+## Here you can find my free Arma 3 functions!